OriCat101/cc1101-driver/README.md

 reboot
 ```

-After rebooting, entries should appear in the `dmesg` output depending on where the CC1101 is attached:
+After rebooting, entries should appear in the `dmesg` output depending onconfig where the CC1101 is attached:

     [  726.808248] cc1101 spi0.1: Device not found (Partnum: 0x00, Version: 0x00)
     [  726.809093] cc1101 spi0.0: Ready (Partnum: 0x00, Version: 0x14)